Combination Products — Verus FDA

 Typical range: $20,000–$95,000+

-• Submission drafting + assembly with device and drug/biologic sections aligned
+• Drafting + assembly with device and drug/biologic sections aligned

-• Human factors/usability integration across labeling, IFU, and use-related risk
+• Human factors integration across labeling, IFU, and use-related risk

 • Response support for FDA questions across components